OctopusDeploy/docs/docs/administration/managing-licenses/community/index.md

 ---
-title: Community
+title: Community edition
-description: Server and Cloud community limits
+description: Server and Cloud community edition limits
 position: 10
 hideInThisSection: true
 ---

+The Community edition of Octopus is designed for individuals making personal projects or open source software.
+It's free to self-host using Octopus Server, and we have a low-cost Cloud Community plan that is `$10 USD` per month.

-This page outlines the community limits and how to switch to a community license via the octopus.com control center.
+This page outlines the limits for the Community edition of Octopus, and how to switch to a community license via the [Octopus Control Center](https://octopus.com/control-center/).

-## Server
+## Server Community

-Octopus on your infrastructure, for free.
+With Octopus Server Community, you host it on your own infrastructure, for free.
+The license is available 12-months from when you register.
+This period can be extended by 12-months **at no cost at any time**.

 ### Server Community limits

-  - Deploy to 5 targets
-  - Limit of 5 users with limited permissions
-  - Limit of 5 projects
-  - Valid for 12 months, extend anytime for free
-  - Technical support included
+Octopus Server Community has limits that apply:

+!include <octopus-server-community-limits>

 ### How to switch to Community Server

-Select your Server license, and on the overview pane under the serial select "Change license"
+From the [Octopus Control Center](https://octopus.com/control-center/) dashboard, navigate to **{{Server Licenses, View}}**, select your Server license and on the **Overview** pane under the serial select **Change license**.

 ![](images/octopus-server-change-license.png "width=500")

-This will take you to the  "Manage your licenses" page there'll be a "Change to Community" button.
+This will take you to the **Manage your licenses** page.
+Here you can switch to a Community Server license by clicking on **Change to Community**.

 ![](images/octopus-server-community.png "width=500")

-You will end up on  a preview screen where you can "Agree, change license" to complete your switch to community.
+Lastly, you'll be shown a preview screen where you can review the changes.
+Once you're happy, click the **Agree, change license** button to complete your switch to the Community edition.

 ![](images/octopus-server-agree.png "width=500")

-## Cloud
+## Cloud Community

-DevOps automation as-a-service for $10 USD per month
+With Octopus Cloud, we host Octopus on your behalf.
+Our team takes care of managing the service, ensuring it is backed up and has the latest patches and features.
+We have a low-cost Cloud Community plan that is `$10 USD` per month.

 ### Cloud Community limits

-Instance limits
- - Deploy to 5 targets
- - Limit of 5 users with limited permissions
- - Limit of 5 projects
- - Limit of 20 worker hours per month
- - Technical support included

-Storage limits
- - Storage for artifacts, task logs, packages and package cache is limited to 20 GB
- - Storage for configuration data is limited to 5 GB
- - Maximum size for any single package is 5 GB
- - Maximum retention of unused resources is 30 days
+The Octopus Cloud Community plan has limits that apply.

+**Instance limits:**

+!include <octopus-cloud-community-plan-instance-limits>

+**Storage limits:**

+!include <octopus-cloud-community-plan-storage-limits>

 ### How to switch to Community Cloud

-From the Control Center select your instance and click on the finance pane.
-There you will see a "Chane plan" option at the bottom of that page is the selection to switch to community.
+From the [Octopus Control Center](https://octopus.com/control-center/) dashboard, navigate to **{{Cloud Instances, View}}**, select your instance and click on the **Finance** pane.
+Once there, click on the **Configure Plan** button, and you'll be presented with an option at the bottom of the page.
+To complete the switch to Community Cloud, click on the **Switch to community plan** link.

 ![](images/octopus-cloud-community.png "width=500")